Shyam-Has-Your-Anomaly-Mitigated/Emul/syntaxxxx.md

 			2: a/c/i/r tells shyams what to use, instead of requiring parameters
 			3: pending...

-		I think some mantras will be self-hosted...declarative processing makes sense for nāmamantras
+		I think some mantras will be self-hosted / cross-hosted...declarative processing makes sense for nāmamantras
 			< ≤ = ∧ ∨ ≠ ≥ >
 			IDK what ones I was thinking about